OAKLAND -- Growing up, Oakland native Tammy Brawner loved playing basketball against the guys.

 Now, as a rookie with the famed Harlem Globetrotters, she gets to do it for a living in front of big crowds each night while traveling the world.

-The Skyline High graduate will show off her fancy ballhandling skills to a home crowd when the Globetrotters come to Oracle Arena and HP Pavilion this weekend.
+The Skyline High graduate showed off her fancy ballhandling skills to a home crowd when the Globetrotters visited Oracle Arena and HP Pavilion last weekend.